Gordon999/Pi-Camera-GUI/README.md

 Script to allow control of a Pi Camera.
 Will work with all models, v1, v2 & HQ

-Shows a reduced preview but saves stills at camera full resolution, and videos at 1440 x 1080.
+Shows a reduced preview but saves stills at camera full resolution, and videos at user set rsolution.

 With a Pi HQ Camera will allow exposures upto 239 seconds.